With adenomyosis, the same tissue that lines the uterus (endometrial tissue) is present within and grows into the muscular walls of your uterus.

 - Chronic pelvic pain

 Your uterus might get bigger.
-Although you might not know if your uterus is enlarged, you may notice that your lower abdomen feels tender or causes pelvic pressure.
+Although you might not know if your uterus is bigger, you may notice tenderness or pressure in your lower abdomen.

 When to see a doctor